-- grounds for believing that he or she would be in danger of being subjected to enforced disappearance."280 - (c) The ICCPR is interpreted as prohibiting return where there "are substantial grounds for believing that there is a real risk of irreparable harm, such as that contemplated by Articles 6 [right to life] and 7 [right not to be tortured or subjected to cruel, inhuman or degrading treatment or punishment]." - (d) Under the ECHR, while in the main non-refoulement concerns risks of treatment contrary to Article 3 ECHR (torture, inhuman and degrading treatment), flagrant denials or breaches of other rights may also trigger non-refoulement. - 181.
+- (d) Under the ECHR, while in the main non-refoulement concerns risks of treatment contrary to Article 3 ECHR (torture, inhuman and degrading treatment), flagrant denials or breaches of other rights may also trigger non-refoulement.246 - 181.
 The principle of non-refoulement is also a norm of customary international law.
-As stated by the Canadian Supreme Court in Mason v the Minister of Citizenship and Immigration: "Non-refoulement is a cardinal principle of international refugee law, most prominently expressed in Article 33 of the Refugee Convention and recognized as a norm of customary international law" (emphasis added). - 182.
-The UNHRC's landmark ruling in Teitiota v New Zealand (the first decision by a UN human rights treaty body on a complaint by an individual seeking asylum protection from the effects of climate change) recognised that the effects of climate change may put people's lives at risk, thereby triggering State Parties' non-refoulement obligations.
-The author of the communication claimed that New Zealand had violated his right to life under Article 6 ICCPR by rejecting his application for recognition of protected person status under the domestic immigration law (which applied Articles 6 and 7 ICCPR), and removing him to the Republic of Kiribati, which was suffering from the effects of rising sea levels.
-The Committee stated that State Parties must not extradite, deport, expel or otherwise remove a person from their territory when there are substantial grounds for believing that there is a real risk of irreparable harm to a person's life, as contemplated by Article 6 ICCPR,
+As stated by the Canadian Supreme Court in Mason v the Minister of Citizenship and Immigration [2023] SCC 21 at §11: "Non-refoulement is a cardinal principle of international refugee law, most prominently expressed in Article 33 of the Refugee Convention and recognized as a norm of customary international law" (emphasis added). - 182.
+The UNHRC's landmark ruling in Teitiota (the first decision by a UN human rights treaty body on a complaint by an individual seeking asylum protection from the effects of climate change) recognised that the effects of climate change may put people's lives at risk, thereby triggering State Parties' non-refoulement obligations.247 The author of the communication claimed that New Zealand had violated his right to life under Article 6 ICCPR by rejecting his application for recognition of protected person status under the domestic immigration law (which applies Articles 6 and 7 ICCPR), and removing him to the Republic of Kiribati, which was suffering from the effects of rising sea levels (§§1-3).
+The Committee stated that States' parties must not extradite, deport, expel or otherwise remove a person from their territory when there are substantial grounds for believing that there is a real risk of irreparable harm to a person's life, as contemplated by Article 6 ICCPR, and/or a real risk that the person will be subjected to cruel, inhuman or degrading treatment, as contemplated by Article 7 of the ICCPR (§9.3).248 - 183.
+The Committee made the following general observations regarding the right to life under Article 6 ICCPR (the Article on which the author had pinned his complaint to the Committee) in the context of the climate emergency: - (a) Environmental degradation can compromise effective enjoyment of the right to life, and severe environmental degradation may adversely affect an individual's well-